bvasilop/JS-Algorithm-Questions/Useful-JS-Array-and-Object-Methods/js-array-methods.md

 # JavaScript Array and Object Methods

-- All the methods in this article are chainable, meaning they can be used in combination with one another and they also don’t mutate data, which is especially important when working with React.
+- All the methods in this article are chain-able, meaning they can be used in combination with one another and they also don’t mutate data, which is especially important when working with React.
 With all these array and object methods you’ll find you never have to reach for a for or while loop ever again.

 ## .filter()

 - Creates a new array based on whether the items of an array pass a certain condition.

-### Example

 - Create an array of student ages that meet the legal drinking age.